 - Finding myself staring out the window at absolutely nothing in particular

 Each time I became aware of how the chemo drugs were reacting with my brain, I became so curious instead of freaking out.
 I knew these were powerful and toxic drugs.
 They were being used to stop the replication of my cancer cells quickly, and I told myself that these negative side effects meant that the drugs were working.

 For those of us who are "doers," cancer will teach you to readjust your once busy life.
 Multi-tasking while undergoing chemo will be impossible.
 Your brain will forget things, and the more you fight with other people who want to help you, the more stress you will put upon yourself.
 Be willing to delegate because this will also be temporary.
 Your brain just can't handle all the reminders.

 Six months after last chemo infusion

 You will feel a lot like yourself again.
 Doing all the things you used to do and not missing a beat.
 What can help speed up the process is exercising.
 Getting your blood pumping at a level your body reacts to well so you can start getting rid of all the drugs that were infused.

-While writing this article I am 9 months NED and have zero side effects from chemotherapy.
-I'm happily reading again as well as living a busy and balanced lifestyle.
+While writing this article, I am 9 months NED and have zero side effects from chemotherapy.
+I'm happily reading again and living a busy and balanced lifestyle.
 I remember everything with clarity and sometimes even better than before cancer.
 That's because I have simplified my life!